luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 For the experiments, the replication package can be found in the following [repository](https://github.com/ayushhhkha/SSE_TeamsVsZoom).

 ## Data Collection & Processing
 Each 30-second EnergiBridge run creates a CSV containing timestamped energy readings, producing 360 files across all iterations.
-From each reading we derive the dependent variable values: mean power (W), total energy (J), and the Energy Delay Product (J·s).
+From each reading we derive the dependent variable values: average power consumption (W), total energy (J), and the Energy Delay Product (J·s).
 Outliers are removed using a z-score filter, and the appropriate statistical test (Welch t-test or Mann–Whitney U) is selected based on a Shapiro-Wilk normality check.

 # Results
 This section will present the findings of the different power consumption and energy delay product values across the different video conference applications and features.

-As mentioned previously, EnergiBridge was used to measure energy consumption.
-The tool provides the following relevant metrics:
-- *Delta*
-- *CPU_Energy (J)*

-With the metrics above, the key metrics to be calculated per trial were:
-1. *Total Energy Consumption (J)*: Calculated by computing the difference of the cumulative energy metric.
-2. *Average Power Consumption (W)*: Calculated by dividing the total energy consumption over the duration of the trial.
-3. *Energy Delay Product (J * s)*: Calculated by multiplying energy by the total duration of the trial.

-Average Power Consumption was chosen as we are reporting on the consumption of a continuous use case rather than a one-off use case.
-Energy Delay Product was chosen to evaluate the overall efficiency of by balancing energy consumption against performance.

 ## Outlier detection

-Before diving into the experimental results we removed anomalies to improve data reliability.
+Before diving into the experimental results we removed outliers to improve data reliability.
 We used a Z-Score threshold of 3.0 to determine the outliers.
 The reason why we picked 3 is due to how it covers 99.7% of normal data which lies within 3 standard deviations.
 Another reason why we picked 3.0 is because a thereshold of 3.0 ensures that only extreme measurements error are removed while it keeps normal variability intact.
 Based on the application, our experiment flagged outliers between 0 and 1 per group of 30 iterations.
 In total, only 5 outliers were removed.
 Based on this it confirms that our data was generally stable and that only extreme measurement errors were detected.
 Since the number of identified outliers were negligible, we decided that we will not demonstrate visualization or data processing with outliers since these outliers were negligible and will do not demonstrate a significant reflection of our data.

 ## Experimental results
 After the removal of outliers, the results can be seen illustrated below.
 Each figure compares Zoom and Microsoft Teams under the specified feature ON vs OFF conditions.
 The violin plots show the full distribution of the measurements across the 30 runs, while the embedded box plots indicate the mean and interquartile range.

 ### Power and EDP Comparison for camera on vs camera off